evangraan/kubernetes-ubuntu-single-host-cluster/README.md

 1. hostname: k8s-control01
 2. 4 Gb RAM
 3. 2 CPUs
+4. 30 Gb disk
-4. Networking such that internet access is available and worker nodes are reachable
+5. Networking such that internet access is available and worker nodes are reachable
-5. Ubuntu 20.04 installed on the VM
+6. Ubuntu 20.04 installed on the VM
-6. For convenience, make the username on the node the same on each node and the same as your host username
+7. For convenience, make the username on the node the same on each node and the same as your host username

 At least one worker node:

 1. hostname: k8s-worker01
 2. 4 Gb RAM
 3. 2 CPUs
+4. 30 Gb disk
-4. Networking such that internet access is available and worker nodes and control plane nodes are reachable
+5. Networking such that internet access is available and worker nodes and control plane nodes are reachable
-5. Ubuntu 20.04 installed on the VM
+6. Ubuntu 20.04 installed on the VM
-6. For convenience, make the username on the node the same on each node and the same as your host username
+7. For convenience, make the username on the node the same on each node and the same as your host username

 # Setup of host